-Asset allocation is nothing but application of a lesson learnt way back in school, ”Do not put all your eggs in one basket”.
+Asset allocation is nothing but the application of a lesson learned way back in school, ”Do not put all your eggs in one basket”.
 In other words, it means that we should not invest our entire money in only one asset or asset class.
-Our investment should be spread across the 4 different financial assets, namely Equity, Long Term Debt, Short term Debt and Gold.
+Our investment should be spread across the 4 different financial assets, namely Equity, Long Term Debt, Short term Debt, and Gold.

 |S.No||Asset Class||Amount invested||Asset Allocation||Return||Amount after 1 year||Asset Allocation|

-At this point in time, the tendency is to get out of other Asset classes such as LT Debt, ST Debt and Gold, and invest the entire amount in equity.
-However, investors who have learnt the lesson of diversification may not do that and allow the portfolio to remain as is.
+At this point in time, the tendency is to get out of other Asset classes such as LT Debt, ST Debt, and Gold, and invest the entire amount in equity.
+However, investors who have learned the lesson of diversification may not do that and allow the portfolio to remain as is.

 Even if Mr. A leaves the portfolio as is, kindly note that the asset allocation has changed.
 Equity is now 48% of the portfolio.
 The proportion of LT Debt and ST Debt has fallen to 29% and 14% respectively, whereas Gold constitutes only 9% of total assets.